World leaders pledge €7.4 billion for European Commission's coronavirus vaccine fundraising conference | DW | 04.05.2020

 World leaders pledged €7.4 billion ($8.07 billion) in a digital fundraiser held to raise money for developing a coronavirus vaccine and treatments, almost reaching the €7.5 billion goal.

-European Commission President Ursula von der Leyen said much more would be needed in the coming months.
+European Commission President Ursula von der Leyen said "this will help kick-start unprecedented global cooperation," but that "much more" would be needed in the coming months.

 "Today's sprint was a great start for our marathon," she said following the three-hour pledging session.